cliosight/Docs/README.md

 ## Support for Multiple Data Sources <a name="datasources"></a>
 Paid users of our platform will be able to add multiple data sources.
 Configurations can be created for the in-built databases or those on the user's cloud VM.
 Cloud database instances like Google Cloud SQL and Azure SQL Server are also supported.
-Schema created are segregated based on these datasources.
+Schemas created are segregated based on these datasources.
 Users on the free tier will have access to **only one** in-built MySQL database with a **shared connection pool**.

 One other advantage of being a paid user is the significantly faster upload speed for large volumes of data.
-This is made possible by dedicating resources for paid accounts, ensuring efficient data transfer and processing.
-Data import option provided along with forms will allow uploading bulk data from CSV files.
-Data from a report can be downloaded or exported to other databases or data sources.
+This is made possible by dedicating resources, ensuring efficient data transfer and processing.
+Data import option provided with forms will allow uploading bulk data from CSV files.
+Data from a report can be downloaded or exported to other in-built databases or data sources.

 Example of a datasource definition:
 ```json